fredgj/typesys/README.rst

 type_hints
 ''''''''''

-Decorate your functions with the types you want the arguments to be as shown in the examples below
+Decorate your functions with the types you want the arguments to be as, shown in the examples below

 .. code:: python